chiehpower/Python_demonstration/LLM/vLLM/README.md

 2. If an image is too large (e.g., a PNG file), you can resize it to a smaller image and then convert it to Base64 for transmission.
 3. Please use **Python 3.10**.
 4. If your GPU compute capability is below 8, use the argument `--dtype=half`.
+5. Adjust the argument `--max_model_len` that can save some memory.
+However, it will impact the total number of tokens (Input + Output).
+6. Adjust the arguemnt `--cpu-offload-gb` that it can move some computations in the CPU.
+(The inference speed will be slower.)

 ## Usage